 Further instruction was needed for the Sabbath, for this is the first mention of it in Scripture.
 It was a new thing for these people to set aside one day, the seventh day of the week-our Saturday-for rest.
 It was a wonderful gift from God to give this day in which the people would not work.
-Therefore, Moses said, "This is what the LORD has commanded: 'Tomorrow is a day of solemn rest, a holy Sabbath to the LORD; bake and boil today what you want to bake and boil.
-Everything left over lay aside to be kept until morning.""
+Therefore, Moses said, "This is what the LORD has commanded: 'Tomorrow is a day of solemn rest, a holy Sabbath to the LORD.
+Bake and boil today extra manna you want for tomorrow.
+Keep the leftovers until morning.""

-So that the people would not do ordinary work on the Sabbath, God wanted them to gather twice as much as usual on Friday and keep the leftovers until Saturday, the Sabbath, because no manna would be available on the Sabbath.
-But wouldn't the leftovers stink?
-Wouldn't there be worms in it?
+So that the people would not do ordinary work-gathering food-on the Sabbath, God wanted them to gather twice as much as usual on Friday and keep the leftovers until Saturday, the Sabbath, because no manna would be available on the Sabbath.
+But wouldn't the leftovers stink and have worms in it?
 No.

 Can you guess what some of the people did?
 Right.
 They did things their own way instead of God's way.
-Some of the people went out to gather, but there was no manna anywhere!
+Some of the people went out to gather food on the Sabbath, but there was no manna anywhere!

 So the LORD said to Moses, ✓who relayed the message to the people, "How long will you refuse to keep my commandments?
 Pay attention!
 The LORD has given you the Sabbath; therefore on the sixth day He gives you bread for two days.
-Don't go out looking for manna.
-Stay home on the seventh day."
+Don't go out looking for manna but stay home on the seventh day."